skeoop/skeoop.github.io/results/LabExam2-Feedback.md

 }
 ```

-Finally, the StopWatch needs to do 3 things to use the State Pattern:
+Finally, to use the **State Pattern** the StopWatch needs to do 3 things:

-1. Define a `State` attribute and a way for states to change the actual state (`setState`).
+1. Define a `State` attribute and a way for states to change the current state, such as  `setState()`.
 2. Delegate behavior that depends on state to the current `state`. *This is the key to the pattern!*
-3. Create a concrete State object for each state (only once), and make these State objects accessible to the states -- using package scope or inner classes.
+3. Create a concrete State object for each state (only once), and make these State objects accessible to the states -- e.g. package scope or inner classes.

 I deducted points for:

-* not having enough states
+* not having enough methods in states
 * using "if" in StopWatch instead of states
 * creating a new concrete state object each time a state is entered
 * using `static` behavior -- that is not the state pattern and changes the API of StopWatch.